These are the most frequently asked questions that we get:

 4) Will all of the surface under the heating chamber be heated?

 Yes.
-Our converter system has reflectors that direct and distribute the infrared rays evenly over the entire area under the chamber.
+Our converter system has reflectors that direct and “bounce” the infrared rays evenly over the entire area under the chamber.
 This eliminates any "cold spots" of unheated material.
-We have accomplished this for the last 25+ years with just six rows of converters due to our reflector setup and high frequency of infrared rays.
+We have accomplished this for the last 25+ years with just six rows of converters due to our unique reflector layout and high frequency of infrared rays.

 5) Why is Infrared Repair better than cutting and replacing the asphalt?